 Razvan Porumb is Assistant Lecturer and Development Officer of the Institute and is currently studying towards a PhD offered by Anglia Ruskin University through the Institute for Orthodox Christian Studies and the Cambridge Theological Federation, on the topic of Orthodox participation in ecumenical contexts.
 Razvan has previously completed an MA in Pastoral Theology (also through IOCS/CTF), writing his research thesis on 'Deification and Spiritual Life in Orthodox Pastoral Theology.'
 He previously worked for the Metropolitanate of Moldavia and Bucovina (Iasi, Romania) as editor and translator of theological literature - an activity he enjoyed for almost nine years.
 Razvan has had a special interest in ecumenism, being involved in various ecumenical milieux and more recently spending a year as an Intern with the World Council of Churches (Geneva, Switzerland) before coming to Cambridge.

-Rev'd Deacon Dragos Herescu is Assistant Lecturer and Secretary of the Institute.
+Revd Dragos Herescu is Assistant Lecturer and Secretary of the Institute.
 He is an alumni of the Institute, having completed the MA in Pastoral Theology some years ago.
 He later graduated an MPhil in Theology with the Divinity Faculty, University of Cambridge.
 He is currently undertaking doctoral research with Durham University, exploring the secularisation paradigm in the social and religious context of Eastern Orthodoxy, with particular focus on Romania.
-Apart from administrative duties, Deacon Dragos is also teaching at undergraduate level on the degree programmes offered through the Institute and the Cambridge Theological Federation.
+Apart from administrative duties, Revd Dragos is also teaching at undergraduate level on the degree programmes offered through the Institute and the Cambridge Theological Federation.
 He serves for 'St John the Evangelist' Romanian Orthodox parish in Cambridge and, as part of the Institute's liturgical life, leads our small Byzantine choir.
-Before coming to Cambridge, Deacon Dragos worked for the Metropolitanate of Moldova and Bucovina (Iasi, Romania) as administrator and later as project officer responsible with accessing funds from the European Union for social assistance and cultural projects.
+Before coming to Cambridge, Revd Dragos worked for the Metropolitanate of Moldova and Bucovina (Iasi, Romania) as administrator and later as project officer responsible with accessing funds from the European Union for social assistance and cultural projects.

 Revd Dr Alexander Tefft is Chaplain at IOCS and a Tutor for the Distance Learning Courses.
 A graduate of St. Tikhon's Orthodox Theological Seminary in the USA, he is Parish Priest of the Orthodox Parish of Saint Botolph, meeting at St. Botolph-Without-Bishopsgate, London, near Liverpool Street.
 He has been Assistant to the Dean of the Antiochian Orthodox Deanery of the United Kingdom and Ireland and theological advisor to its ordination committee.
 A Canadian resident in London, Fr.
 Alexander has served in parishes of both Slavic and Byzantine tradition.
 He has been a Commonwealth Scholar at Oxford University and has taught Orthodox dogmatics and history in Canada, the USA, and the UK since 1991.
 His main research interests focus on ecclesiology, specifically the dogmatic foundations of the Orthodox Church and the heresy of phyletism, the concept of a national church.
 Since 2004, he has been a tutor at the Institute and taught the MA in-house course on Orthodox apologetics.